varnish/libvmod-tinykvm/docs/glossary.md

 Sets the current working directory used by `getcwd` and other system calls in guest programs.
 The path must exist and be accessible such that AT_CWDFD can be used as relative to it.

+* `mmap_backed_files`

+Whenever the guest maps a file, map the file into VM guest memory without copying.
+When disabled, the file will be copied into guest memory, increasing RSS, but avoiding extra mappings.

+Default: Disabled

 * `verbose`

 Enable verbose output from program loading, as well as from certain system calls.
 For example, inaccessible file paths will be printed to console.